freqtrade/freqtrade/docs/configuration.md

 You can specify a different configuration file used by the bot with the `-c/--config` command line option.

 In some advanced use cases, multiple configuration files can be specified and used by the bot or the bot can read its configuration parameters from the process standard input stream.
+Furthermore, the bot substitutes environment variables in the form of `${VARIABLE_NAME}`.

 If you used the [Quick start](installation.md/#quick-start) method for installing the bot, the installation script should have already created the default configuration file (`config.json`) for you.